solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 PostgreSQL's extensibility makes it possible for developers to build new data types and indexing mechanisms as workloads continue to evolve.
-As we continue to see new innovations in AI and ML, we can use PostgreSQL for building applications that harness the power of these new AI/ML models.
+As we continue to see innovations in AI and ML, we can use PostgreSQL for building applications that harness the power of these new AI/ML models.

 ## Setup